BrandonFirmstone/portfolio2/README.md

 ### Website
 - Showcase of the different games available
 - Footer including business address and social links
+- Summary pages for each game

+### Dungeon Crawler Game
+- Party system (Who the player is with)
+- Inventory system (What the player has in their possession)
+- Attribute system (Shows players skills, stats)
+- Map system (Shows the player a map of the world and where they are currently)
+- Class system that determines what options the player has based on their character

 ## Implemented Features

+## Unimplemented Features
+- The party, inventory and attribute systems have not been implemented due to time constraints.
+They are features that I would like to add to the game in the future.
+- The map system has not been implemented due to time constraints.
+Producing the map of the world including the local areas that the player is can't fit into the time constraints

 ## Future/Desired Features
 - User Logins
 - Ecommerce, user subscriptions to unlock 'Premium' games